dentolos19/home/src/content/blog/2023-09-28_how-to-install-microsoft-office-with-your-own-configuration.md

 Configuring your own Microsoft Office is a great way to personalize your productivity tools and make them work for you.

-## Instructions
+## How do I do it?

 1. Go to the [Office Customization Tool](https://config.office.com/deploymentsettings) website.

 2. Start configuring your options...

    - Scroll down and select your office suite as **Microsoft 365 Apps for Enterprise**.
    - Scroll down to where you can select which apps and features that you want to include and start selecting which one to install on your computer.
    - Scroll down to the Language section and select the option **Match Operating System** as the primary language.
-    -  *(Optional)* Scroll down till the Licensing and Activation section and check **Automatically accept the EULA**.
+   - _(Optional)_ Scroll down till the Licensing and Activation section and check **Automatically accept the EULA**.

 3. After your done configuring your options...

    - Click **Export** at the top right of your screen.
    - Select **Office Open XML Formats** as the default file format, then click **OK**.
    - Accept the terms and finally click **Export** and download the configuration file.
-    - *(Note)* Your browser might label the file as dangerous, but it's just a text file so it wouldn't do you any harm.
+   - _(Note)_ Your browser might label the file as dangerous, but it's just a text file so it wouldn't do you any harm.

 4. Download the [Office Deployment Tool](https://microsoft.com/download/details.aspx?id=49117) from Microsoft's official website.